 Any Wounds the character suffers after two (2) Wounds become Serious Wounds.
-Each Serious Wound reduces all of a character's Abilities by one (1) rank, to a minimum of zero (0), so if a character with two (2) Wounds suffers two (2) more Wounds, the new Wounds are Serious Wounds, and all of their Abilities are reduced by two (2) ranks, but any rank one (1) Abilities remain at rank zero (0).
+Each Serious Wound reduces all of a character's Abilities by one (1) rank, to a minimum of zero (0), so a character with two (2) Serious Wounds would reduce all of their Abilities by two (2) ranks, but any rank one (1) Abilities remain at rank zero (0).